Add Interactivity with pn.bind#

 Streamlit Basic Interactivity Example

-The entire script is rerun top to bottom when you change the bins slider.
+In Streamlit, the entire script is rerun from top to bottom when the bins slider is adjusted.

 Panel Basic Interactivity Example#